trupin/crawlable/README.md

 You may say now, "ok, but what if I have cached some dynamic content which could be updated at every time !?".

 `Crawlable` doesn't simply cache html, it uses a module named `Solidify` (https://github.com/trupin/solidify) to generate a derived version of your client side templates before storing it.
-When a client request the server, Crawlable will feed the cached template with some updated data before giving it to you.
+When a client requests the server, Crawlable will feed the cached template with some updated data before giving it to you.

 ## How does it works ?